 The CEO added, "The recent negative moves in the stock market, forecast of a possible recession, along with the plummeting of Internet stocks has many CIOs and CFOs worried.
 As a result, many CIOs and CFOs have halted new IT initiatives which do not have strong executive management support.
 They are demanding benefits to be proven with meaningful metrics. " To that end Janco has just released Version 5 of its "Metrics for the Internet, IT and Service Management HandiGuide" - More information can be found at https://www.e-janco.com/metrics.htm.

-A robust hiring trend for IT Professionals - the recovery is in full swing, however there has been a slowing in the number of jobs filled by IT Pros.
+A robust hiring trend for IT Professionals - the recovery isslowing however,, there are a number of jobs unfilled by IT Pros.
 The primary culprit is the lack of qualified individuals to fill the open positions.

 As confirmation that a slowing of the IT job market, one software architect, who deals with leading edge productivity solutions and is looking for a new position, said, "Finding opportunities for IT professionals is difficult at best.
 Only those with the latest skills and extensive experience are even given interviews. "